deepjaisia/SandboxHttpsExtensions/README.md

      openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout my_site.key -out my_site.crt
      ```

      This command will create a two files with extenstions ".crt" and ".key "which will contain the 'certificate' and the 'key' respectively.
 Explanation of the different attributes used in the command is given below:

      **-x509** : This field outputs a x509 structure.

      **-newkey** : This specifies that by using which algorithm we are going to create the key of the specified size.
 In this case it is RSA of 4096 bits.

      **-keyout** : This specifies the name of the key that would be created.
 It creates a '.key' object but it can also create '.pem' object.

      **-out** : This specifies the name of the certificate that would be created.
 It can be a '.crt' object also but for this case we are going to take a '.pem' object.

      **-days** : This specifies the number of days for which the certificate will be valid for.
 It is 365 days in this case.

      We are now almost there, we have created a Self-Signed Certifcate and now all that we have to do is make Apache Server find this certificate and use this as default.
 Firstly we have to find the configuration file and then edit it.
-Mostly      for Ubuntu users you could find the configuration file at this location : '/etc/apache2/sites-enabled/default-              ssl.conf'.
+Mostly for Ubuntu users you could find the configuration file at this location : '/etc/apache2/sites-enabled/default-ssl.conf'.

      'default-ssl.conf' is the configuration file that we are looking for.
 Upon opening up the file in a text editor we have to search for the following lines in the configuration file :

      **SSLCertificateFile      /etc/ssl/certs/ssl-cert-snakeoil.pem**
      **SSLCertificateKeyFile   /etc/ssl/private/ssl-cert-snakeoil.key**

      We replace the location of the SSLCertificateFile and the SSLCertificateKeyFile to the location where we saved our own Self-Signed Certificate and Key.
 The location for the 'Self-Signed Certificate' and 'Key File' will be the same directory where the user ran their "OpenSSL" command in the terminal.
 The user can check their current directory by typing 'pwd' in the terminal.
 The location for me in this case was 'Home' so I changed the location for the SSLCertificateFile and SSLCertificateKeyFile as follows:

      **SSLCertificateFile      /home/frostbyte/my_site.crt**
      **SSLCertificateKeyFile   /home/frostbyte/my_site.key**

      After changing the locations for both the files, just save the configuration file.
 We have successfully now configured SSL on Apache Server using our Self-Signed Certificate and Key.

-#### 3. Cloning Repository
+#### 2. Cloning Repository

    If the user wants to use the call and make some testing they could clone the repository on their machine and then test it out.
 The user can use the following command to Clone the repository to their machine.
 First thing to check is the current directory that the user is working and make a new directory within the current one where the "RepyV2" will be stored.
 The new directory that I would be making in this example would be "RepyTesting".

    ```
    mkdir RepyTesting